judering/judering.github.io/about/index.md

 After completing my PhD by composition at the University of York, UK in 2009 I returned to Ireland to re-establish myself on the Irish music scene.
 Since then I have expanded my musical output by writing for theatre (OFF PLAN by Simon Doyle), putting together a multidisciplinary festival called Sensorium with two colleagues of mine from York, Angie Atmadjaja and Emily Kalies (as The-Link-Project) and being a band member of Clang Sayne and vocal trio Silver Kites.

 For a list of works check out my [WORKS](/works) page or head to my [LISTEN](/listen) page to hear a selection of my work.
 To purchase cd's featuring my work check out my [PURCHASE](/purchase) page.

+Currently teaching composition in Trinity College Dublin and the Royal Irish Academy of Music